 Review – The New Magic by Joseph Malik

 Another gift from Netgalley (as most of my next four or five reviews will be), and like The Burning Stone, this one has a caveat – this time it’s a sequel.
 However, unlike Jack Whyte’s latest, I never felt I missed anything by not having read the previous novel.
 This, as you may or may not know, is one of my favourite things.
-No info barfing, no catc40544923h-up chapters, nothing.
+No info barfing, no catch-up chapters, nothing.
 There is some inference to the previous novel, but the author doesn’t give you any reason to stop reading and grab the first one – this is a self-contained story in its own right.
 I have little doubt though, that many who read this book will want to read the first in the series too.
 Why?
 Well, it was a good story and fun.

 The premise is a group of people from earth have been transported to a slightly alien world, which is more like a medieval mythological setting.
 Sounds like Lit-RPG?
 It does, but it technically isn’t, and there’s no reams of combat stats to irk non Lit-RPG fans – it’s more like Sword & Sorcery.
 The humans are an interesting bunch, sword aficionados and martial arts experts, they are former stuntmen, athletes and MMA fighters, the kind of people the new world needs as it progresses.